What is chicken pox?

 How contagious is chicken pox?

-The infectious period is from 2 days prior to the rash appearing, until the spots have fully crusted over (which is normally about 5 days after they first appeared).
+The infectious period begins 2 days before the rash appears and lasts until the spots have fully crusted over (which is normally about 5 days after they first appeared).
 Children in this infectious period should be kept at home, away from schools or nurseries where they could spread the infection to others.

 It is possible to get chicken pox more than once, although this is quite rare.